KangShanR/hands-free-mouse/README.md

-# hands-free-mouse
+# hands-free-input
-Input without any traditional device, like keyboard\mouse etc. Just on your phone only one hand.
+> Input without any traditional device, like keyboard\mouse etc. Just on your phone only one hand.
 So, it's not literily hands-free, but it's really helpful when you need hold your baby in your arms👨‍🍼.

+> I'd like watching [Youtube](https://www.youtube.com/) and [Bilibili](https://www.bilibili.com/) on my home theater system, so I added so many Youtube/Bilibili shortcut buttons on the client page.
+You can change or remove those buttons on the client/remote_client.html page if you like.

 ## Requirements
 ### System